Here’s testing advice from health experts for would-be travelers.

 Where to find a coronavirus test before (or after) you travel

 Lin Chen, a doctor and director of the Travel Medicine Center at Mount Auburn Hospital in Cambridge, Mass., says potential travelers should check in with their primary care provider, who may know the best options for testing in their area.
 Other options include looking at city and state health department websites for testing resources.
+If you’re going abroad, you can check the U.S. Embassy website of the country they’re visiting for applicable testing information.

 While some people may have success walking into testing sites without an appointment, Chen advises against waiting until the last minute to arrange your test.
-Appointments in some areas may be limited, and because of testing supply and manpower shortages, Chen says testing sites may test only high-priority, at-risk people and turn away travelers.

 If you can’t find an in-person testing site, you can order one to be delivered to your house.
 One such option is Pixel, an at-home nasal swab collection kit from LabCorp for individuals 18 years or older who meet criteria to warrant a test.
 The FDA-authorized RT-PCR kit arrives in about two days, and results are returned within a few days.